Glimpses of Faith

 A beautiful, gently warm fall day – Saturday, 7 September 2013.
 My wife and I were going to devote the day to fall yard maintenance.
 It would be the last day that we could make use of the college worker who had spent several summer days helping us with yard work.
 She...read more

 Submitted by Michael Kellett, Minister with Children & Youth Michael Whitty Lord, our God, source of all life, you reveal yourself in the depths of our being drawing us to share in your life and love.
-Bless each of us as we respond to your Spirit’s invitation to open...read more
+Bless each of us as we respond to your Spirit’s invitation to...read more

 Submitted by Michael Kellett, Minister with Children & Youth Lindsey Stevens Generous God, we hear your voice, yet we wander from your path.
 We are distracted by stressful barriers in our lives.
-Sometimes, even problems that seem small can overwhelm us: difficulties...read more
+Sometimes, even problems that seem small can overwhelm us:...read more

 Submitted by Michael Kellett, Minister with Children & Youth Madeleine McAllister Loving God, who created us in your image, grant us power and courage to come out of the darkness and into the light of Jesus Christ.
-Strengthen our faith, heal our brokenness, open our...read more
+Strengthen our faith, heal our brokenness, open...read more

 Pilgrims' Hymn - Stephen Paulus Recording by River Road Chancel Choir Robert Gallagher, Minister of Music Recorded on Thursday, March 20, 2014 Click arrow above to listen to Pilgrims' Hymn.read more